Alan Wood’s microscopical diary – 2024

 April 2024

-I still do not have a really good way of taking photomicrographs at Quekett meetings, so I recently tested some of my eyepieces with an old-fashioned T-mount microscope adapter that clamps onto an eyepiece tube with a 25 mm outside diameter.
+Back in the days before digital cameras tethered to computers, nearly all 35 mm camera manufacturers and several accessory manufacturers sold simple adapters that clamped onto an eyepiece tube with a 25 mm outside diameter.
+They separated into two parts, so that you could insert a microscope eyepiece.
+There was no image stacking in those days, so I think they must have expected an ordinary eyepiece to produce an image on the film that was reasonably sharp into the corners.
+I recently tested some of my eyepieces with one of these old-fashioned microscope adapters that has a T-mount to allow it to be used with most cameras.
 I found that the Zeiss Kpl 8×/18 I acquired at Reading last month gave very good results on my old Canon EOS 40D (APS-C sensor), with the image sharp right into the corners.
-An afocal arrangement with a Leitz Periplan 10/18 on a Zuiko 50 mm f/1.8 standard lens has a slightly wider field of view, but the extreme corners are not quite sharp.
+I also tested an afocal arrangement with a Leitz Periplan 10/18 on a Zuiko 50 mm f/1.8 standard lens, which gave a slightly wider field of view than the Zeiss, but the extreme corners are not quite sharp.
 The objective was an Olympus SPlan 4.

 The eyepieces that I tested with the T-mount adapter were: